listinvest/Ransomware-2/README.md

 When an update is released you can simply do `git pull`.

+To run all files you can use `py run.py`

 ## Organisation
 Executable files are located in the root repository folder.